HippieAges/Projects/README.md

 The prog2.pl assignment was completed in Prolog.
 The database and assignment code is generally supposed to be seperate, but for this assignment we had to have it together.
-The code only works with a similar database to the one provided or the exact one.
-There are certain features that are lacking in this code as this was my first exposure to programming in Prolog and seeing a logic programming language in general.
+The code only works with a similar database to the one provided or the one provided.
+There are certain features that are lacking in this code as this was my first exposure to programming in Prolog and as such, seeing a logic programming language in general.

 To run the code: